temporalio/sdk-python/README.md

 then starts the test server which has special APIs for skipping time.

 **NOTE:** The time-skipping test environment does not work on ARM.
-The SDK will try to download the x64 binary on macOS for use with the Intel emulator, but for Linux or Windows ARM there will be no proper time-skipping test server at this time.
+The SDK will try to download the x64 binary on macOS for use with the Intel emulator, but for Linux or Windows ARM there is no proper time-skipping test server at this time.

 ##### Automatic Time Skipping